For a monthly net income of $5,019, our calculator estimates that the cost of

 Average monthly utility bill

-living in a 1-bedroom apartment:
+for one personliving in a 1-bedroom apartment:$170

 In Canada, rental agreements typically cover utilities such as water and heating.